 We reviewed 15 years of award-winning programs from the IPM Partner Awards to find the commonalities among some of the strongest food manufacturing pest control programs in the country.
 Acing audits and achieving awards is hard work.
 Here’s five things every IPM award winner invests in doing:

-- I know the pest pressures – When it comes to infiltrating food manufacturing facilities, a few pests rise to the top of the class.
+- Know the pest pressures – When it comes to infiltrating food manufacturing facilities, a few pests rise to the top of the class.
 Take note of the key culprits, including rodents, flies and cockroaches, and how they’re likely to gain access.

 - Treat accordingly – Pests are resilient and persistent.
 Take preventive measures first, but know when and how best to apply targeted treatment to protect food safety and product integrity.